netobserv/netobserv.github.io/content/posts/2023-09-12-dns_tracking.md

 We hope you liked this article !

-Netobserv is an open source project [available on github](https://github.com/netobserv).
+NetObserv is an open source project [available on github](https://github.com/netobserv).
 Feel free to share your [ideas](https://github.com/netobserv/network-observability-operator/discussions/categories/ideas), [use cases](https://github.com/netobserv/network-observability-operator/discussions/categories/show-and-tell) or [ask the community for help](https://github.com/netobserv/network-observability-operator/discussions/categories/q-a).